alwaysbegrowing/blog/content/posts/2023/08-17-analytics-dev-perspective.md

    Currently, our analytics package is in its infancy and only tracks page views and unique users.
 Overtime, we plan to iterate and track additional, useful datapoints, such as customizable events and simpler integration for non-React/NextJS applications.

 2. API Endpoint & Database Storage
    The inject analytics script triggers a POST request to our lambda function which is set up to send the information about the page view to our database.
 There, the page view information is stored using the project ID associated with the domain of the page viewed.
 This can then be displayed to the project owner when they visit the [dAppling frontend](https://dappling.network).
+This was developed with the goal of providing simple, quick-to-interpret analytics for any site on [dAppling](https://dappling.network).

 ##### Conclusion